ddieruf/apache-pulsar-helm-chart/README.md

 # Apache Pulsar Kubernetes Helm Charts

-This functionality is in alpha and absolutely will change.
+This helm repo is a collection of charts that aid in the deployment of an Apache Pulsar cluster.
+It's very early days for this effort and everything is in alpha and absolutely will change.

 ## Usage